valeoai/GenVal/README.md

     ln -s <path_to_checkpoints> checkpoints

 You can also find some data generated with our methods [here](https://drive.google.com/drive/folders/1c3HthfWYrw_PEbf0eD2CRYp-xwYmxbLV?usp=sharing).
 Just put both ``ood_objects`` and ``style_transfer`` folders in an ``images`` folder at the root of the repo.
-The style-transfer data was created using a ControlNet adapted for SDXL on Cityscapes' segmentation masks.
+The style-transfer data was created using a ControlNet adapted for SD 1.5 on Cityscapes' segmentation masks.

 </details>